5G-ERA/NetApp-Workshop/Documentation/Step-by-step.md

 * Explanation of the NetApp Interface
 * Requirements for robotic platforms
 * A simple scenario in ROS2 environment
-* Single-instance (Standalone) NetApp deployment in Kubernetes
+* Standalone NetApp deployment in Kubernetes
 * Distributed NetApp deployment in Kubernetes

 Before the start of this workshop, please be sure, that you complete all steps from [Prerequisities](Prerequisites.md).